CongLe36/HEYCHAT2/README.md

+# HEY CHAT

 HEY CHAT is a modern real-time messaging application developed by **LHC GROUP**.
-It offers real-time messaging, file sharing (images, videos, and documents), and AI-powered chatbot integration for automated responses when no active users are available.
+It provides a seamless messaging platform with support for file sharing, AI chatbot integration, and a user-friendly interface.

 ---

 ## Features

 ### Core Features
-- **Real-Time Messaging**: Send and receive messages instantly using WebSocket technology.
+- **Real-Time Messaging**: Send and receive messages instantly.
-- **File Sharing**: Share images, videos, and other files easily.
+- **File Sharing**: Share images, videos, and files conveniently.
-- **AI Chatbot**: Integrated AI chatbot to handle user inquiries and provide automated responses.
+- **AI Chatbot**: Integrated AI chatbot for automated responses when no users are active.
-- **Message History**: Persistent message storage for seamless synchronization across sessions.
+- **Message History**: Persistent message storage for easy synchronization.
-- **User-Friendly Interface**: A clean and intuitive interface designed for both mobile and desktop devices.
+- **Responsive Interface**: A clean and intuitive design for all devices.

 ### Advanced Features
-- **Dark Mode Support**: Switch between light and dark themes for better usability.
+- **Dark Mode**: Switch between light and dark themes.
-- **Push Notifications**: Instant alerts for new messages.
+- **Push Notifications**: Receive instant alerts for new messages.
 - **End-to-End Encryption**: Secure your conversations with robust encryption.

 ---

-## Installation
+## Installation Guide

 ### Prerequisites
-- **Backend**: Node.js (>=16.x), MongoDB
+- **Backend**: Node.js, MongoDB
 - **Frontend**: React Native CLI or Expo
-- **Additional Tools**: Docker (optional for containerization)
+- **Tools**: Docker (optional)

 ---